-Complaints that overlap with other investigations or reviews, such as patient safety investigations
+Complaints which overlap with other investigations or reviews, such as patient safety investigations

 - 3.1 Everyone has a right to make a complaint and have it investigated and responded to in a full and timely manner.
 This is true regardless of what other reviews or investigations are taking place into an incident or death.
-During your consideration of a complaint, you may identify that another process should take place, such as a patient safety investigation.
-In these cases, it is good practice to discuss the matter with relevant colleagues and agree how best to work together.
-This is also true if the issues you are considering overlap with issues already being investigated or reviewed elsewhere.
-In addition, you should talk to the person making the complaint about the concerns and questions they want answered.
-If possible, you should work with colleagues to incorporate these into their investigation/review to provide a comprehensive response that meets the needs of both processes. - 3.2 The person making the complaint should have a single point of contact who can keep them updated and informed about both processes.
-They should always be told about independent advocacy and advice to support them through the process.
+During your consideration of a complaint you may identify that another process should take place, such as a patient safety investigation.
+In these cases it is good practice to discuss the matter with relevant colleagues and agree how best to work together.
+Likewise, if the issues you are considering overlap with issues already being investigated or reviewed elsewhere.
+You should also discuss with the person making the complaint what concerns and questions they want answered.
+If possible, you should work with colleagues to incorporate these into their investigation/review to provide a comprehensive response which meets the needs of both processes. - 3.2 The person making the complaint should have a single point of contact who can keep them updated and informed about both processes.
+They should always be advised of the availability of independent advocacy and advice to support them through the process.
+Insert link to advocacy guide